-For outdoor musical events with an anticipated audience of more than 5000 persons, the licensing of events regulations require the event organisers to submit a draft plan of the event to the Local Authority Planning Dept., the Gardaí and the Health Service Executive at least 16 weeks in advance of the event.
+For outdoor musical events with an anticipated audience of more than 5000 persons, the licensing of events regulations requires a pre-application consultation meeting under article 84 must take place with the relevant Local Authority in relation to the event during the 12 month period prior to the date of the event to which the application relate.
+A draft plan of the event must be submitted to the Local Authority Planning Department, the Gardai and the Health Services Executive at least 13 weeks in advance of the event date.